GCTC-NTGC/gc-digital-talent/apps/e2e/cypress/README.md

 # GC Digital Talent: End-to-End Testing

 We use a framework called Cypress to run end-to-end tests against an actual version of the website running in the browser.
-(Chrome, Firefox, or Edge)
+(Electron, Chrome, Firefox, or Edge)

 :gear: Configuration: [`apps/e2e/cypress.config.ts`][]
 :open_file_folder: Folder: [`apps/e2e/`][]